-"By-product materials" has the same meaning as in the Illinois Radiation Protection Act of 1990 [420 ILCS 40].
+"By-product materials" has the same meaning as in the Illinois Radiation Protection Act of 1990.
+[420 ILCS 40]

-"Certified local health department" means a local governmental agency that has been certified by the Illinois Department of Public Health to meet the requirements set forth in Subparts C and D of this Part and 77 Ill.
-Adm.
-Code 600.210.
+"Certified local health department" means a local governmental agency that has been certified by the Illinois Department of Public Health to meet the requirements set forth in Subparts C and D and Section 600.210 of 77 Ill.
+Admin.
+Code 600.

 "Chemical" means any element, chemical compound, or mixture of elements or compounds that has its own specific name or identity, such as a Chemical Abstracts Service number, regardless of whether the chemical is subject to the requirements of 29 CFR 1910.1200(g)(2).
 (Section 1-5 of the Act)